silasdavis/eris-db.js/README.md

 ## Browser

-This library will be possible to run from a web-browser.
+This library will be possible to run from a web-browser at some point.